dmd-program/dmd-100/topics/what_is_design.md

 From the moment a person wakes up, they are interacting with design.
 Everything in the home, place of work, and journey to and from has been influenced by a designer of some kind.
 The degree of care for each designed artifact or experience can vary dramatically, giving people a range of experiences - from delight to dismay.
 Design as a field of practice has become more inclusive since the days of the Bauhaus, and in turn, has become harder to define.

 At the broadest sense of **design as a verb**, it can be thought of the act of making a choice.
 In the broadest sense of **design as a noun**, it is the result of a choice.
-For the purposes of this course, **good design is the process that helps a person or group create, select, and organize elements to satisfy and evaluate a positive intention**.
+For the purposes of this course, **design is the process that helps a person or group create, select, and organize elements to satisfy and evaluate a positive intention**.
 However, this definition does not imply good design.
 A quick Google search will reveal many opinions of what good design is supposed to be.

 ## Good design